 Treatment of Sensorineural Hearing Loss

 Treating sensorineural hearing loss is trickier because it involves damaged nerves in the inner ear rather than the physical damage to the middle ear seen in conductive loss.
 This type of damage is permanent and cannot be reversed.
 Hearing can be improved with hearing aids, though.
 These devices amplify sounds so that the undamaged nerve receptors can receive more sound signals.

 Impact of Hearing Loss on Children with CP

 Treatments for the underlying causes of hearing loss in children with CP and developmental and educational interventions can help them overcome the effects of the impairment.
-Recognizing and treating hearing loss early is critical, but if it is not discovered until later, there are still interventions can help a child catch up developmentally and eventually learn to communicate.
+Recognizing and treating hearing loss early is critical.
+However, if it is not discovered until later, there are still interventions that can help a child catch up developmentally and eventually learn to communicate.

 Language and speech therapy, specialized language educational interventions, and behavioral and social therapies can help.
 Hearing loss does not have to be a permanent disability for a child with CP if addressed appropriately and promptly treated.